Health-RI/SeMPyRO/README.md

 ## Documentation

-For more information on package content and usage please review [documentation](./docs).
+For more information on package content and usage see:
+- [Intro](./docs/Intro.md): An introduction to RDF, DCAT and DCAT-AP and using them in SeMPyRO.
+- [Models](./docs/Models.md): An overview of the models defined in SeMPyRO.
+- [Defining a model of your own and extending models](./docs/Defining_extending_a_model.md): An instruction on how to define your own model and extending existing models.

 ## Known issues